steveshogren/hugo-blog/content/post/pairprogramming.md

 * The whole team has to love pairing and want to adopt it

     If even a minority of developers hates pairing, it will be tortuous to force them to do it.
-In our experience, >80% of developer hate pairing.
-It would be better to split the team and codebase.
+In our experience, >80% of developers hate pairing.
+If some members are not interested, it would be better to split the team and codebase.
 Forcing even a single developer to pair can be disastrous for morale and productivity.
 No one wants to pair with someone who is sullen and bitter.
 When pairing, misery cannot be hidden.

 * Management has to accept not having assigned tasks

     Assigning tasks reduces the beneficial effects of pair switching.
-Typically the assigned developer ends up "doing all the work with an observer".
+The assigned developer ends up "doing all the work with an observer".
 This is much less effective.
-The "observer" ends up tuning out, since the assignee "probably has it figured out".
+The "observer" ends up tuning out, since the assignee "probably already has it figured out".

 * Proficiency at pairing is a discrete skill